-- City of Ottawa Planning applications (free – City business)
+- City of Ottawa Planning and Heritage applications (free – City business)

 - Bank Related documents

-- Application for Authorization and Statutory Declaration (For the Puposes of Entry into Canada for Extended Family Members - Covid-19 Emergency Orders in Council Under the Quarantine Act)
+- Application for Authorization and Statutory Declaration (For the Purposes of Entry into Canada for Extended Family Members - Covid-19 Emergency Orders in Council Under the Quarantine Act)